filipdev3/tenzies-game/README.md

 - Confetti animation and win message when all dice are the same
 - Mobile first approach and UI with clear, full-responsive design
 - Accessibility-first approach (`aria-live` `aria-label`, `aria-pressed`, semantic tags)
+- Timer and rolls counter in real time
+- localStorage used to store best time and fewest rolls

 ## Technologies Used